Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_creation.md

 * **Islandora Ingest**
   * Enable: [check]
-  * Ingest destination: Select "Create new Islandora Simple Text Content Model" (Means create a Fedora object that subscribes to the islandora:sp_example_text content model.)
+  * Ingest destination: Select "Create new Islandora Simple Text Content Model" (Means create a Fedora object that subscribes to the islandora:sp_example_text content model.
+For more about this important content model see the APPENDIX below.)

 ***